Linfeng-Tang/ControlFusion/README.md

 ## 🤝 Contact
-Please feel free to contact: `linfeng0419@gmail.com, licy0089@gmail.com`.
+Please feel free to contact: `linfeng0419@gmail.com, wangyeda@whu.edu.cn`.
 We are very pleased to communicate with you and will maintain this repository during our free time.